 Initial application forms are used for seeking human ethics approval for a new project.

 Applications must undergo a peer review prior to submission.
 The University of Newcastle HREC applies a hierarchical level of review to applications for ethics approval.
 This reflects the ethical issues and possible risks to research participants presented by the research protocol.

 Risk is the potential for harm whether it is physical, psychological, social, economic, or legal - or the potential to cause people to think they have been treated disrespectfully.
-There are 3 levels - two of which are dealt with by expedited review.
+There are 3 levels - two of which undergo expedited review.

 Response times vary depending on level of review.
 Please view the Submission Dates and Response Times page for further information.

-Only low risk research can be considered by expedited review.
-The NHMRC National Statement on Ethical Conduct in Human Research identifies certain types of research that can only be reviewed by a full HREC.
+Only low or negligible risk research can be considered by expedited review, as the National Statement on Ethical Conduct in Human Research, 2007 (updated 2018) identifies certain types of research that can only be reviewed by a full HREC.

 Which form to use